carpentries/carpentries.org/content/posts/2026/09/nominate-yourself-to-join-the-carpentries-board-of-directors.md

 * A desire and willingness to advise and represent the entire organisation?
 * Knowledge and experience that will assist The Carpentries Board of Directors in strategically leading and guiding the organisation?

-If yes, then The Carpentries needs YOU!
+If yes, then **The Carpentries needs YOU**!

 In the search for qualified candidates to serve on [The Carpentries Board of Directors](/governance/), every member of The Carpentries community is invited to participate in the process by nominating themselves for one of the seats coming up for election.
+Nominations close on **9 October, 2026, Anywhere on Earth (AoE)**.

 The Board of Directors is the governance body for The Carpentries, and is responsible for strategic and organisational planning.